Our latest release has new and improved

 William of Occam Chooses a Model

 We’ve had a chance now to explore Best Subsets Regression and Stepwise

 Regression in Minitab statistical software.
 Both techniques are ways of

-quickly looking at lots of candidate models so that you can identify promising ones.
+quickly looking at lots of

 We’ve seen that statistical significance and model fit statistics can’t

 guarantee a fit as good as we’re looking for.
 With stepwise regression,

 we found a model with unsatisfactory residuals until we considered extra terms.